-OTHER EXTERNAL DIRECTORS

-Identify the other external directors and detail the reasons why they cannot be classified as proprietary or independent, and any relations they have with the company, its executives or its shareholders:

-Name of director Reason Company, executive or shareholder to which he/she is related Profile MARÍA JOSÉ GARCÍA BEATO Performed executive functions until 31 March 2021 and in accordance with the Capital Companies Act.
+OTHER EXTERNAL OTHER EXTERNAL DIRECTORS Identify the other external directors and detail the reasons why they cannot be classified as proprietary or independent, and any relations they have with the company, its executives or its shareholders: Name of director Reason Company, executive or shareholder to which he/she is related Profile MARÍA JOSÉ GARCÍA BEATO Desempeñó funciones ejecutivas hasta el 31 de marzo de 2021 y de acuerdo con la Ley de Sociedades de Capital.
 BANCO DE SABADELL, S.A.
 BANKING / LAW / REGULATORY / GOVERNANCE Degree in Law and Diploma in Criminology.
 Spanish State Attorney (1991).
 Former positions include State Attorney at the Madrid High Court of Justice, Legal Counsel at the Data Protection Agency, State Attorney as consultant to the State Legal Service, Head of the General Secretariat of Communications, and State Attorney at the National Court.
-Chief of Staff and Under-Secretary at the Ministry of Justice (2000-2004).
+Chief of Staff and Under- Secretary at the Ministry of Justice (2000-2004).
 She has been General Counsel (2005-2008) and General Secretary (2008-2021) and an executive director (2018-2021) of Banco Sabadell.
 Independent director of listed company Red Eléctrica Corporación, S.A.
-(2012-2021) and director of Papelera Guipuzcoana de Zicuñaga, S.A.U.
-(2022).
-Independent director of ACS, Actividades de Construcción y Servicios, S.A., non-executive director of Iberpapel Gestión, S.A.Member of the boards of trustees of Fundación Banco Sabadell, Fundación de la Asociación Española de Banca, and Fundación ACS.
+(2012-2021), director of Papelera Guipuzcoana de Zicuñaga, S.A.U.
+(2022), and non-executive director of MdF Family Partners, S.A.
+(2021-2024).
+Currently, independent director of ACS, Actividades de Construcción y Servicios, S.A., independent director of Iberpapel Gestión, S.A. and independent member of the General and Supervisory Board of EDP Energias de Portugal S.A.
+Member of the Boards of Trustees of the Banco Sabadell Foundation, the Spanish Banking Association Foundation and the ACS Foundation.